OkirieChukwumeniemFaith1/Cybersecurity-Portfolio/README.md

 ---

+## 🤝 Connect

+If you'd like to explore my software engineering projects as well, visit my main GitHub profile.

-# ⭐ If you found this portfolio interesting, consider giving the repository a star!
+⭐ If you found this portfolio interesting, feel free to explore the investigations and documentation.